A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Probabilistic imaginary-time evolution (PITE)

 In other words,

-Then, we obtain the quantum circuit for the alternative approximate PITE in Fig.~\ref{sec2:fig2}.
+Then, we obtain the quantum circuit for the AAPITE in Fig.~\ref{sec2:fig2}.

-We mention the quantum resources used in a single PITE step.
-The main costs lie in the part of the controlled RTE operator related to $\sqrt{\mathcal{H}}$ for a given Hermite operator $\mathcal{H}$.
-For such controlled RTE operators, we expect efficient implementations in gate complexity $O(\mathrm{poly}\log N)$, which yields an exponential improvement compared to the exact implementation.
-In the next section, we will provide the implementation of the RTE of such a half-order operator for the Hamiltonian dynamics in real space.
-Here, we stick to the justification of the alternative approximate PITE and establish the theoretical error estimate and the success probability.
+We mention the complexity for a single PITE step.
+The main costs lie in the part of the controlled RTE operations related to $\sqrt{2\Delta\tau \mathcal{H}}$ for a given Hermite operator $\mathcal{H}$.
+For such controlled RTE operations, we should expect efficient implementations in gate complexity $O(\mathrm{polylog} N)$, which yields an exponential improvement compared to the exact implementation.
+In the next section, we provide an efficient implementation of the RTE of the half-order operator specified for a Hamiltonian dynamics in real space.
+Here, we stick to the justification of the AAPITE and establish the theoretical error estimate and the success probability.